-The primary purpose of the company is the provision of long-term finance for its immediate parent, Quadgas Midco Limited.
+The primary purpose of the company is the provision of long-term finance for its immediate parent, Quadgas MidCo Limited.

-A full scope audit of the company was performed, covering 100% (2022: 100%) of net liabilities and 100% (2022: 100%) of loss before tax.
-Our audit was scoped by obtaining an understanding of the entity and its environment, including internal control, and assessing the risks of material misstatement.
+A full scope audit of the company was performed, covering 100% (2023: 100%) of the net liabilities and 100% (2023: 100%) of profit before tax.
+Our audit was scoped by obtaining an understanding of the entity and its environment, including internal control and assessing the risks of material misstatement.
 All audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.